 "Approach…," he answered.
 "People… band… ten…."

-Kagome twined her fingers behind his neck, hugging herself closer.
-Dread filled her with alarming speed and strength.
-She gasped back a tremble.
-After a few moments, she heard them too.
-Snapping twigs and rustling brush exploded into the air.
-The group walked without fear.
+Gasping back a tremble, Kagome twined her fingers behind his neck, hugging herself closer as dread filled her with alarming speed and strength.
+After a few moments, she heard them too – snapping off twigs and rustling brush, walking without fear.
 To her chagrin, she whimpered.

 His sentences were coming easier.
 Kagome nodded into his neck.

-The footsteps and voices grew louder.
-She could pick out individual words.
+The footsteps and voices grew louder, and she could pick out individual words.